 Sarah Pettitt is a British artist based in London / New York.
 Her research includes examining pre-modern artistic modalities and the notion of the absent body.
 Tentatively exploring form, colour and pain Pettitt layers fragments from everyday life with historical and material research.
-Pettitt studied MFA Painting at the Slade School of Fine Art, (2011-13) and subsequently developed the research project The Tyranny of Surface at University College London, (2015-16).
+Pettitt studied MA Painting at the Slade School of Fine Art, (2011-13) and subsequently developed the research project The Tyranny of Surface at University College London, (2015-16).
 She has been resident artist at the Vermont Studio Centre and participated in PRAKSIS OSLO’s residency Out Looking Inwards, (2019), a practical investigation into the concerns of contemporary painting.
 Her most recent solo show was Out to Sea, curated by Jason Andrew, (Norte Maar, 2019).

 sarahpettittstudio(@)gmail.com